 Office of the Attorney General

 This presentation gives students a firsthand look into the lives of USC's First Responders.
-The presentation is given by experienced EMT's who work every day to maintain and protect the well-being of students, faculty, and staff at USC.
-This presentation is designed to prepare students in case of an emergency, how to recognize, respond, and react to many different types of situations such as seizures, shock, basic first aid, and, most importantly, alcohol related emergencies.
-As a result of this presentation, students will have the practical skills to manage an emergency until medical assistance arrives.
-The presentation format is a PowerPoint and includes different opportunities for students to get up and interact with the First Responder and other classmates.
-The presentation last between 30-45 minutes.
+These experienced EMT's work every day to maintain and protect the well-being of students, faculty, and staff at USC.
+This presentation is designed to prepare students in the event of an emergency, Students learn how to recognize, respond, and react to many different types of situations such as seizures, shock, and alcohol related emergencies.
+Presenters demonstrate some basic first-aid skills.
+As a result of this presentation, students will be equipped to manage an emergency until medical assistance arrives.
+The presentation is in PowerPoint format and includes opportunities for students to get up and interact with the First Responder and classmates.

 University of South Carolina First Responder